plexicode/VisiScript/README.md

 # VisiScript

-An implementation of CommonScript for displaying animated visualizations
+An implementation of CommonScript for displaying animated visualizations.